Coronavirus #COVID-19 Update – Immigration

 I have made an application and I am due to attend my biometric appointment, are the appointment centres open?

-If you are based in UK, at the time of writing the appointment centres are open, but you also have the option to call the coronavirus immigration helpline to check as matters progress.
+If you are based in UK, at the time of writing the appointment centres are closed.

 I have received my UK leave to enter, but cannot travel due to travel restrictions.
 What should I do?